Arturo-Ch-F/Arturo-Ch-F/README.md

 </h1>

 <h3 align="center">A passionate TI engeenier from México</h3>
-- 🔭 I’m currently working on **Social service on computer and communications departament of the IPN (computer networks and IP phones) **
+- 🔭 I’m currently working on **Social service in computer and communications department of the IPN (computer networks and IP phones) **

 - 🌱 I’m currently learning **Web development and cyber security**
 <h3 align="left">Connect with me:</h3>